suesui117/course_335/assignment3/README.md

 # Project3 Priority Queue and Heap

 ## Purpose of the project is to build a max heap.
-We'll be implementing a simple Customer class with 2 attributes - priority_level and service_time.
-Priority_level will be the comparables in building the max heap.
+We'll be implementing a simple Customer class with 2 attributes - `priority_level_` and `service_time_`. `priority_level_` will be the comparables in building the max heap.
 Heap is the best choice to implement priority queue, here customer prioritylevel is the priority, ranking from largest to smallest

 ### Customer class: has 3 member variables, `name_`, `priority_level_` and `service_time_`.
 Priority_level will be randomly generated between integer 0 to 100. `service_time_` will be randomly generated between integer 0 and 60